-This site contains a selection of work by independent graphic designer Dominic Dyson.
+This site contains a selection of work by independent graphic, media and communication designer Dominic Dyson.

 Dominic originally studied Fine Art: Painting at Chelsea School of Art, and Film and Video at St. Martins School of Art.
 After several years working in the music industry he returned to study Digital Design at The London College of Printing and an MA in Communication Design at Central Saint Martins School of Art and Design.

 He is an Associate Lecturer for the School of Design at the London College of Communication (formerly LCP) where he has taught since 1999.
-He currently teaches across all three years on the undergraduate Graphic and Media Design BA.
+He currently teaches on the undergraduate Graphic and Media Design BA, and across the School of Design.

 Typeandline is based in Hackney, East London.